wagnerandris/parse_ros2bag/README.md

 	- Before any other package, build just rosbag2\_tools.
 Run `colcon build --symlink-install --packages-select rosbag2_tools`
 	- After `rosbag2_tools` was successfully built, you can build all the rest.
 Run `colcon build --symlink-install`.
 5. Create a python virtual environment to handle pip dependencies (optional, but highly recommended)
+   	- On Ubuntu, ros2bag-convert needs to be installed system-wide, not in the venv
 	- `python -m venv venv`
 	- _if the creation of virtual environment fails, you probably skipped a step in prerequisites_
 6. Source the built ROS2 packages and python virtual environment by using the provided source script.
 Run `source source_deps.bash`